 The policies of the Commission described above may be revised or amended at any time at the discretion of the Commission.

 Future Financing Considerations

-The Commission may issue additional bonds under the Senior Revenue Indenture and the Subordinate Revenue Indenture (in addition to the 2019 Subordinate Bonds).
-Simultaneously with the issuance of the 2019 Subordinate Bonds, the Commission also expects to issue its Turnpike Revenue Refunding Bonds, Third Series of 2019.
+The Commission may issue additional bonds under the Senior Revenue Indenture and the Subordinate Revenue Indenture (in addition to the 2020 Subordinate Bonds).